krydos/blog/_posts/2018-11-20-vim-project-specific-settings.md

 ---
 layout: post
 title: Vim, project specific settings
-comments: true
 description: Vim set configuration per project
 ---

 Hey,
 I've just been looking for a good plugin that can help me to configure some VIM variables per project.

 For example I want `set shiftwidth=2` for my JavaScript project and `set shiftwidth=4` for PHP one.

 Turned out no plugin needed.

 Just put this to your `.vimrc`: